 For DSHA that are performed following ASCE 7, the guidance in sections 2-3.1 through 2-3.2.4 of this document is replaced with the following ASCE 7 requirements.

-The deterministic geometric mean peak ground acceleration must be calculated as the most significant 84th percentile geometric mean peak ground acceleration for scenario earthquakes on all known active faults within the site region The largest such acceleration calculated for scenario earthquakes on all known faults within the region shall be used.
+The deterministic geometric mean peak ground acceleration must be calculated as the most significant 84th percentile geometric mean peak ground acceleration for scenario earthquakes on all known active faults within the site region.
+The largest such acceleration calculated for scenario earthquakes on all known faults within the region shall be used.
 The scenario earthquakes shall be determined from deaggregation for the probabilistic spectral response acceleration at each period.
 Scenario earthquakes contributing less than 10% of the largest contributor at each period shall be ignored (4.2.1.3.2).

-Deterministic Seismic Hazard Analysis (DSHA) is a method used to estimate the potential seismic hazard at a particular site by considering specific earthquake scenarios.
-Unlike probabilistic approaches, which assess the likelihood of different levels of ground shaking based on all possible earthquakes, DSHA focuses on a single or a few "worst-case" earthquake scenarios to determine the maximum level of ground motion that could occur.

 Definition of the Study Area

 When a DSHA is performed for non-building infrastructure, defining the seismic source and hazard study area requires knowledge of the type of infrastructure planned and the study's end use (e.g., designing infrastructure, land-use planning, risk assessment, etc.).